-Adequate attention has also been given to synergize the Refrigeration and Air-conditioning servicing sector training under HPMP Stage-II with the Skill India Mission of the Government of India, in order to multiply the impact of skilling and training.
-Under the Pradhan Mantri Kaushal Vikas Yojana (PMKVY) around 38,000 service technicians in the Refrigeration and Servicing Sector have been up-skilled and certified.
-The skilling and certification of service technicians will not only bring significant environmental benefits, but also have a positive influence on livelihoods.
+The Ministry will be soon initiating action for preparation of HCFC Phase out Management Plan Stage-III in close collaboration with the Industry The HPMP Stage-III shall address phase out of use of HCFC-22, a refrigerant used in Refrigeration and Air-conditioning manufacturing and the servicing sectors.
+Adequate attention has also been given to synergize the Refrigeration and Air-conditioning servicing sector training under the HCFC Phase out Management Plan with the Skill India Mission of the Government of India, to multiply the impact of skilling and training.
+The skilling and certification of service technicians will not only significant environmental benefits, but also have a positive influence on their livelihoods.